Protective AVO System for Victims

 In anticipation of the initial court appearance, the prosecution is obliged to furnish the defendant or their legal representative with a brief outlining the alleged incidents, a copy of the victim’s statement, and any relevant video or photographic evidence.

-Should the defendant plead guilty, the case progresses to sentencing, during which a magistrate determines the terms of the AVO or ADVO, including its duration.
+Should the defendant accept the proposed order, the magistrate will determine the terms of the AVO or ADVO, including its duration which the defendant must adhere to.

-Alternatively, if the defendant pleads not guilty, the case proceeds to a hearing, necessitating the submission of any evidence the defendant intends to rely upon.
+Alternatively, if the defendant contests the order, the matter will proceed to an interim hearing, necessitating the submission of any evidence the defendant intends to rely upon to support that the order should not be made.

 At the hearing, both the prosecution and the defendant present their arguments (also referred to as submissions) regarding the validity or dismissal of the AVO or ADVO.
 Following the hearing, the magistrate renders a decision on whether to issue the AVO or ADVO or dismiss the application.